auth0/docs/articles/rules/index.md

 * `auth0_account` (required) must specify your Auth0 account name
 * `auth0_client_id` (required) must specify the Auth0 client ID
 * `auth0_client_secret` (required) must specify the Auth0 client secret
-* `branch` (optional) may secify the branch of the GitHub repository to integrate with Auth0 configuration; if not specified, `master` is assumed.
+* `branch` (optional) may specify the branch of the GitHub repository to integrate with Auth0 configuration; if not specified, `master` is assumed.

 Currently only public repositories are supported.